krzysztofwujs/astro-nano/src/content/blog/01-enhancing-technical-documentation-with-mermaid-js/index.md

-## Why I Prefer Mermaid.js for Diagrams
+## Why I Prefer Mermaid.js for creating Diagrams

 The best thing about Mermaid is its syntax.
 It's simple to grasp and similar to Markdown.
 Plus, it has great integrations with most common software development tools.
 This makes it ideal for anyone, even those without a strong programming background.
 It's no surprise that it's used extensively in a wide range of team environments and on numerous platforms, including Slack, Discord, Obsidian, Confluence, GitHub, and more.
 Its accessibility and ease of use make it an invaluable tool for collaboration and communication.
 I've found it to be a reliable tool because it's simple and versatile.
 It allows you to create a variety of diagrams, such as: